 A redesign can be an exciting and tumultuous time in the lifecycle of a website.
-Whether you are just updating the visual layout or you are upgrading to the latest web technologies, a redesign can breathe new life into a site for years to come.
-However, when planning for the future of your brand’s web presence, it is important to not forget about your site’s past.
+Whether you're just updating the visual layout or upgrading to the latest web technologies, a redesign can breathe new life into a site for years to come.
+However, when planning for the future of your brand’s web presence, it's important not to forget about your site’s past.

 Even though the previous version of your site will soon be gone forever, properly planning for the transition from old to new is critical for a redesigned site to successfully perform in search engines.
 Over time, your domain will have accumulated links and other critical search engine optimization (SEO) quality signals that may not transfer over without proper configuration.

-As a result, launching a website redesign without a proper plan in place can lead to loss of search rankings and could result in a poor user experience for your visitors.
+As a result, launching a website redesign without a proper plan in place can lead to a loss in search rankings and could result in a poor user experience for your visitors.
 Fortunately, site owners can take just a few simple steps to ensure the switch is a breeze.

-Next time you are planning for a website refresh, use these tactics before you flip the switch to ensure a worry-free changeover.
+Next time you're planning for a website refresh, use these tactics before you flip the switch to ensure a worry-free changeover.

 Redirect...
 Early and Often